USC-SQL/ReproBot-Artifact/README.md

 1. Bug report file: a `.txt` file that contains the sentences of reproduction steps of a bug report.
 Please put each sentence in one line.
 2. APK file: the APK file of the app that the report can be reproduced on.
 3. Crash log file: a `.txt` file that contains a line of error message the will show up in Android device log (can be obtained from the output of `adb logcat`) when the crash is triggered.
-4. Setup script file: if the reproduction of the bug report needs some setup steps, such as login or grating permission, please use UIAutomator scripts to specify them in this file.
+4. Setup script file: if the reproduction of the bug report needs some setup steps, such as login or grating permission, please use UIAutomator scripts to specify them in this file following [the official instructions](https://developer.android.com/training/testing/other-components/ui-automator).
 Please use the template provided [here](./Evaluation/template.py) to create this script (only need to add scripts in the `run` method).

 These steps create the files in the "TestInput" folder.
 Once you finish above steps, you can replace the files in the "TestInput" folder with the new subject's files and following the steps in [Getting Started](#getting-started) to run ReproBot on it.